skodaconnect/homeassistant-skodaconnect/README.md

 ### Breaking changes

 - Combustion heater/ventilation is now named parking heater so it's not mixed up with aux heater for PHEV
 - Many resources have changed names to avoid confusion in the code, some have changed from sensor to switch and vice versa.
-Sensors with trailing "_km" in the name has been renamed to "_distance" for better compability between imperial and non-imperial units.
+Sensors with trailing "_km" in the name has been renamed to "_distance" for better compatibility between imperial and non-imperial units.
 - Major code changes has been made for requests handling.
   - request_in_progress is now a binary sensor instead of a switch
   - force_data_refresh is a new switch with the same functionality as "request_in_progress" previously, it will force refresh data from car